SanjanaSinghh/Zostel-Clone/README.md

 # Zostel-Clone
 Masai Construct Week Project Unit 5. <br>
 Zostel is one of the largest and oldest networks of hostels and homes in India.
+It has presence in 44 cities in India and Nepal.
+This is a team of 5 members. users can search for tourist places, can confirm their bookings.

 ## Team Members
 •	Sanjana Kumari Singh <br>